qualcomm/resource-tuner/docs/README.md

 <div style="page-break-after: always;"></div>

 ## 3. Properties Config
-PropertiesConfig.yaml file stores various properties which are used by resource-tuner modules internally.
+PropertiesConfig.yaml file stores various properties which are used by URM modules internally.
 For example, to allocate sufficient amount of memory for different types, or to determine the Pulse Monitor duration.
 Client can also use this as a property store to store their properties which gives it flexibility to control properties depending on the target.

 ### Common Properties Configs
 Common resource configs are defined in /etc/urm/common/PropertiesConfig.yaml.